Global solutions for the zero-energy Novikov-Veselov equation by inverse scattering: Symmetries of the scattering transform

 \section{Symmetries of the scattering transform}

 In this section we prove that $q(x)$ is real if and only if $\bft(k)= \overline{\bft(-k)}$.
-This symmetry was proved in the negative energy case by Grinevich and Manakov in \cite{GM:1988} where they also sketch an argument for the symmetry in the zero energy case.
+This symmetry was proved in the negative energy case by Grinevich and Manakov in \cite{GM:1988} where they also sketch an argument for the symmetry in the zero-energy case.

 Here we will write this argument directly in the language of the zero-energy case.
-First, we note that Lemma \ref{lemma:mu.q} which allows us to prove relevant formulas for smooth potentials and conclude that these formulas continue to hold for $q \in L^p_\rho(\bbR^2)$ by continuity.
+First, we note Lemma \ref{lemma:mu.q} which allows us to prove relevant formulas for smooth potentials and conclude that these formulas continue to hold for $q \in L^p_\rho(\bbR^2)$ by continuity. \refnote{Here we removed the erroneous proof} Because the proof is somewhat lengthy, we defer it to \ref{app:symmetry}.